Esplanade Park, Fremantle

 Esplanade Park is a public reserve in Fremantle, Western Australia.
-Situated on Marine Terrace and opposite the Esplanade Hotel, the reserve features about 100 mature Norfolk Island pines (araucaria heterophylla) and the Explorers' Monument.
+Situated at the northern end of Marine Terrace opposite the Esplanade Hotel, the reserve features about 100 mature Norfolk Island pines (araucaria heterophylla).
+The Explorers' Monument is located within Esplanade Park.

 The park has also been called Fremantle Esplanade as well as Fremantle Oval.
 The latter conflicts with the current name of nearby Fremantle Oval which was previously known as Barracks Green Field.
 The park known as Fremantle Park is located between Ord and Ellen Streets, Fremantle.

 History

 Prior to the founding of the Swan River Colony, the southern Fremantle foreshore approximately followed the line of where Marine Terrace (previously called Fitzgerald Terrace) is today.
 In 1831, two years after settlement, Henry Reveley built a stone jetty nearby, possibly from Anglesea Point near Bathers Beach.
-A second jetty (South Jetty) was built in 1854 on the same site.
-Winter storms continued to cause damage to the foreshore buildings and a sea wall was built by convicts (c.
-1880) which partly alleviated the problem, but encroachment from the sea and sand drift persisted.
-In 1873 the kilometre-long Long Jetty was built nearby, extending from Anglesea Point.
+A second jetty (called South Jetty) was built in 1854 on the same site.
+Winter storms continued to cause damage to the foreshore buildings, and a sea wall was built by convicts around 1880 that partly alleviated the problem but encroachment from the sea and sand drift persisted.
+In 1873 the Long Jetty was built nearby, extending from Anglesea Point.